Organizing Physics with Open Energy-Driven Systems: Open Energy-driven Systems

 We can then construct a category $\OpenReact$ by applying the Para construction \cite{fong_Backprop_2019,capucci_Towards_2022} to $\otimes_U$, and in fact we use this opportunity to recall how the latter is performed.

-\begin{definition} Let $\OpenReact$ be the symmetric monoidal category of \emph{open reaction systems} defined as the local skeleton\footnote{Taking the local skeleton of a bicategory means we replace each hom-category by its skeleton, thus locally quotienting by isomorphism.
+\begin{definition} Let $\OpenReact$ be the symmetric monoidal category of \emph{open reaction systems} defined as the local 0-truncation\footnote{Taking the \textbf{local 0-truncation} of a bicategory means we replace each hom-\emph{category} with the \emph{set} of its isomorphism classes.
 Notice this yields a well-defined strict 1-category since coherence isomorphisms are turned into equalities.} of $\Para(\otimes_U)$. \end{definition}